 CVS will complete all carrier investigations assigned by FMCSA.
-Each CVS Specialist will complete a minimum of six (6) during this fiscal year. $(3 \times 6 = 18)$.
+Each CVS Specialist will complete a minimum of six (6) during this fiscal year. $(2 \times 6 = 12)$.

-When the fourth CVS Specialist completes investigation training, he/she will complete a minimum of six (6) investigations as well.
+If an additional specialists completes investigation training, he/she will complete a minimum of six (6) investigations as well.
 However, if the training is scheduled for late in this fiscal year, less than six (6) may be completed.